GoogleCloudPlatform/firebase-extensions/storage-reverse-image-search/README.md

 * Cloud Storage bucket for images: Which Cloud Storage bucket will has images you want to index and search?

-* The path to images in the bucket: If images is located inside a folder in the bucket, what's the path?
-If empty the root of the bucket will be used.
+* The path to images in the bucket: If images are located inside a folder in the bucket, what's the path?
+If empty, the root of the bucket will be used.

 * Do backfill?: Whether to backfill embeddings for all documents currently in the collection.